 “Super aspides et basiliscum ambulabis et conculcabis leonem et draconem.”

 Which can be translated as: “You will tread on the asps and the basilisk, and trample the lion and the dragon”.
 Indeed, if you look closely, you will see that Christ is crushing a snake and the legendary basilisk with his feet.
 To his left and right are two lions and two dragons.
 In the early Middle Ages, the dragon was a metaphor for the plague.
-I am not sure this is also the meaning of the dragons in the mosaic, but the mosaic was in any case completed before Pisa and many other Italian cities were struck by the Black Death in 1348.
+I am not sure whether this is also the meaning of the dragons in the mosaic, but the mosaic was in any case completed before Pisa and many other Italian cities were struck by the Black Death in 1348.

 Another precious work of art that survived the 1595 fire is the early fourteenth century pulpit by Giovanni Pisano (ca. 1250-1315).
 The pulpit is decorated with panels featuring nine New Testament scenes.
 For instance, the scene on the right depicts the Adoration of the Magi.
 Although the pulpit was spared during the fire, it was apparently “misplaced” and was lost for over 300 years.
 It was only rediscovered in 1926 and then returned to the cathedral.
 The pulpit we see today is probably a copy, the original having been moved to the Cathedral Museum.